+3. Lighting

-- 3. Lighting - 3.1.
-With respect to requirements for lighting, subject to such special
+3.1.
+With respect to requirements for lighting, subject to such special arrangements as may be permitted in passenger ships, sleeping rooms and mess rooms shall be lit by natural light and provided with adequate artificial light.

 4. Sleeping Accommodation